 Drayton Hall features one of the most iconic plantation buildings in the Charleston area.
 The Palladian architecture home is often what people think of when they see Charleston in their mind.
 Drayton Hall is also next door to Magnolia Plantation.

-Located on the other side of Magnolia Plantation from Drayton Plantation, Middleton Plantation Charleston is tied to the Edmunston-Alston house in downtown Charleston, SC.
-Both the historic downtown home and this Charleston, SC, plantation were owned by the Middleton family for generations until ownership was passed to the Middleton Place Foundation.
+The third plantation on Ashley River Road, Middleton Place is tied to the Edmundston-Alston house in downtown Charleston.
+The Middleton family owned both the historic downtown home and this Charleston, SC, plantation for generations.
+Ownership passed only recently to the Middleton Place Foundation.
 The tour of the house is dull, but the gardens and view of the river are spectacular.

 And there you have it, plenty of great reasons to visit Magnolia Plantation and Gardens.
 Seriously, don’t miss the gardens there.
 And check out our list of the best things to do in Charleston, SC, for even more recommendations on other activities and attractions to see on your next visit!